I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-Is is that that whole that's like a swiss bank account move people are willing but whereas there's a lot of people whether they're whereas bitcoin you can you can you don't have to invest in monaco real estate to hedge you can have your money in your pocket you don't have to worry about a bank you can move money intermediate without any intermediates on your permission even the bank accounts I had whether they be in monaco or canada they'd always been like why are you sending this money where is it going why did you get it and now it's even worse so that was part of it I like the I like the math behind it it made sense to me as a math guy yeah I just and I'm an independent guy to begin with and so it didn't really click for me until later on I heard about it maybe five or six times before it finally clicked it finally clicked because I was betting with someone in china who had owned who had had a really difficult time in paying me money also I was living in vancouver before I moved to and my entire apartment building was owned by chinese expats who are literally laundering their money in canadian real estate none of them lived in my building the entire building was empty except for six people but the entire building was sold and all of vancouver if you ever been to vancouver canada it's an it's an entire money laundering operation the real estate is all owned by foreign people trying to escape regimes that are you know there's capital flight so bitcoin just made sense okay I'm gonna go buy a a condo in canada or I'm gonna buy some bitcoin and put it in my wallet to escape some totality some regime some capital flight
+Is that whole "Swiss bank account" move?
+People are willing.
+Whereas with *Bitcoin*, you don't have to invest in Monaco real estate to hedge.
+You can have your money in your pocket.
+You don't have to worry about a bank.
+You can move money without intermediaries or permission.
+Even the bank accounts I had, whether they were in Monaco or Canada, they'd always ask, "Why are you sending this money?
+Where is it going?
+Why did you get it?"
+And now it's even worse.
+So that was part of it.
+I liked the math behind it; it made sense to me as a math guy.
+I'm an independent guy to begin with, and it didn't really click for me until later.
+I heard about it maybe five or six times before it finally clicked.
+It finally clicked because I was betting with someone in China who had a really difficult time paying me.
+Also, I was living in Vancouver before I moved, and my entire apartment building was owned by Chinese expats who were literally laundering their money in Canadian real estate.
+None of them lived in my building — the entire building was empty except for six people — but the whole building was sold.
+And all of Vancouver, if you've ever been to Vancouver, Canada, it's an entire money-laundering operation.
+The real estate is largely owned by foreign people trying to escape regimes; there's capital flight.
+So *Bitcoin* just made sense.
+"Okay, I'm going to go buy a condo in Canada, or I'm going to buy some Bitcoin and put it in my wallet to escape — some totality, some regime, some capital flight."

 Sam Parr